-Chicken Marbella with Prunes, Olives and Capers is an easy savory dish that you marinate ahead of time, and just put in the oven when you're ready to cook.
+Chicken Marbella with Prunes, Olives, and Capers is an easy and delicious savory dish that is prepped ahead of time.

-Yet it's not unusual that I come across recipes that I've been making for so long and/or make so often that I enter a state of disbelief when I realize I haven't blogged about them yet.
-Sometimes I hold off on sharing them because the dish in question is one I deem difficult to photograph.
-Lets face it - some foods are just not that pretty.
+Sometimes I hold off on sharing them because the dish in question is one I deem challenging to photograph.
+Let's face it - some foods are just not that pretty.
 This Chicken Marbella with Olives, Capers and Prunes is one of those recipes.
 It may not be much to look at, but it tastes great!

 Chicken Marbella with Prunes, Olives and Capers